-- 25.1.
-Various data-sets are used on a regular basis to understand housing needs and issues in Greater Cambridge, including: housing register applicants and lettings; Housing Benefit & Universal Credit; Orchard council tenant & leaseholder database; etc. - 25.2.
-Additional independent research is also taken into account, such as: the work carried out by the Young Advisory Committee of Cambridge Ahead and research undertaken by Addenbrookes Hospital on the housing needs of their workers and the Cambridgeshire & Peterborough Integrated Care System's staff housing needs survey. - 25.3.
-Further data, including live local data, will be used over the life of the Strategy to inform the annual action plan. - 25.4.
-The Equality Impact Assessment carried out to support the Strategy includes further data on how housing issues may particularly affect groups with protected characteristics.
+- 24.1.
+Various data-sets are used on a regular basis to understand housing needs and issues in Greater Cambridge, including: housing register applicants and lettings; Housing Benefit & Universal Credit; Orchard council tenant & leaseholder database; etc. - 24.2.
+Additional independent research is also taken into account, such as: the work carried out by the Young Advisory Committee of Cambridge Ahead and research undertaken by Addenbrookes Hospital on the housing needs of their workers and the Cambridgeshire & Peterborough Integrated Care System's staff housing needs survey.

-Dated: May 2024
+Dated: January 2024